Pincer-Based vs. Same-Direction Strategies of Search for Smart Evaders by Swarms of Agents: Same-direction Spiral Sweep

-Therefore after a set of outward and inward spirals as described, the sweepers sweep around an evader region that is bounded by a circle with a smaller radius.
-After each sweep $\varphi_i$ is calculated using the Newton method with respect to the new radius of the circle that bounds the evader region, allowing for the calculation of $t_{{\varphi}_i}$.
+This process continues until the evader region is bounded by a circle with a radius that is smaller than $2r$.
+We denote this radius as $R_N$.
+Once the evader region is contained inside a circular domain with a radius of $2r < R_i < 4r$, $\beta_i$ is,

+The inwards advancement time depends on the iteration number.
+It is denoted by $T_{i{n_i}}$ and its expression is given by,

+During the inward advancements only the tip of the sensor, that has zero width, is inserted into the evader region.
+Therefore, no evaders are detected until the sweeper completes its inward advance and starts sweeping again.
 This search methodology continues until the evader region is bounded by a circle with a radius that is less than or equal to $2r$.

-\section{same-direction Spiral Sweep end-game}
+\subsection{Same-direction Spiral Sweep End-game}